hedgehogqa/r-hedgehog/README.md

 Features
 ========

-- Expressive property based testing
+- Expressive property based testing.
 - Integrated shrinking, shrinks obey invariants by construction.
 - Generators can be combined to build complex and interesting structures.